Graduate Student Handbook

 MPH Applied Practice Experience (APE)

 The College requires two credit hours of formal applied practice experience (APE) for all students in a MPH degree program.
 Students may accumulate more than two hours with permission of their advisors, but only two hours may count towards the degree.
 Students must spend at least 120 hours to meet the minimum requirement (60 hours on site equals one credit hour).
-Each student chooses an APE that fits his/her career goals.
+Each student chooses an APE that fits their career goals.
 For students who choose the practicum/internship for their APE, an on-site preceptor supervises the student’s experience, and the faculty advisor collaborates in designing and approving the learning content, tracks the progress, consults with the student, and evaluates the student’s learning.
 The majority of students complete this requirement during the summer following the first academic year, though some may choose to delay it until later in their second year.
 Part-time students may schedule the APE after completing a minimum of 15-20 credits.
 Employed students are encouraged to select an APE in an organization different than their current employment; however, it is permissible to complete the APE in the student's place of employment if the experience is significantly different than the student's regularly assigned duties, takes place outside the student's usual work area, and the preceptor is someone other than the student's regular work supervisor.

 Students should be active participants in the arrangement for the APE.
 The Office of Academic Programs and Student Services assists students who choose to do the practicum/internship in locating appropriate field sites and provides support throughout the experience.
 Students are encouraged to consult with their advisors and other CPH faculty.
 Complete details on the process for seeking and confirming the APE, as well as the expectations for the APE, are found on the MPH Applied Practice Experience section of the website.